 Discover Opportunities: Some businesses might have easy to add sales opportunities.
 For example, a retail store might be missing opportunities by failing to offer online sales.
 If you can boost the businesses annual profits with relatively small investments, the better the returns for you!

-Many businesses for sale can offer you a lucrative investment opportunity you’ll be glad you took.
-By carefully evaluating local businesses for sale, you could discover a gold mine.
+Many businesses can offer you a lucrative investment opportunity you’ll be glad you took.
+By carefully evaluating local businesses, you could discover a gold mine.